 Visits that span more than fifteen years in all, organising walking festivals and responding to the need to regularly update the Michelin Green Guide to Portugal, Madeira and the Azores have taught me a lot about the place.

-Talk to people about their first impressions of Madeira and it is only a matter of time before the conversation turns to food.
+Talk to people about their first impressions of Madeira and it is only a matter of time before the conversation turns to food, so here is my insider Guide To Madeira’s Restaurants.

 But fish abound, and you can eat cheaply on parrot fish, grouper, snapper, wrasse and a wealth of other fish most have probably never heard of.
 It’s the sensible way; not least because Madeiran hospitality serves it with a dish of boiled potatoes, vegetables, some salad and quite often chips and rice, too…all at the same time.
 You retreat to your hotel, pushing your stomach before you.